zedif/julia-introduction/episodes/03-types.md

 1
 ```

-There are types for complex and rational numbers that are parameterized on
+There are types for complex and rational numbers that are parameterised on
 subtypes of `Real` and `Integer` respectively:

 ```julia